syncfusion-content/javascript-docs/js/Grid/Editing.md

 Deletion of the record is possible by selecting the required row and clicking on Delete icon in toolbar.

+By default edit action is enabled while double click on the record.To prevent this behavior, set [`editSettings.allowEditOnDblClick `](https://help.syncfusion.com/api/js/ejgrid#members:editsettings-alloweditondblclick "editSettings.allowEditOnDblClick ") property as `false`.

 The primary key for the data source should be defined in [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") definition, for editing to work properly.
 In [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") definition, particular primary column's [`isPrimaryKey`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isprimarykey "isPrimaryKey") property should be set to `true`.
 Refer to the Knowledge base [link](http://www.syncfusion.com/kb/2675/cant-edit-any-row-except-the-first-row-in-grid# "link") for more information.

 N> 1.
 In grid, the primary key column will be automatically set to read only while editing the row, but you can specify primary key column value while adding a new record.

 N> 2.
 The column which is specified as [`isIdentity`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isidentity "isIdentity") will be in readonly mode both while editing and adding a record.
 Also, auto incremented value is assigned to that [`isIdentity`](https://help.syncfusion.com/api/js/ejgrid#members:columns-isidentity "isIdentity") column.

+Some default behaviour of Grid editing (i.e auto save the edit action on row selection changed) which can be modified by setting [`enableAutoSaveOnSelectionChange `](https://help.syncfusion.com/api/js/ejgrid#members:enableautosaveonselectionchange "enableAutoSaveOnSelectionChange ") property as `false`.

 ## Toolbar with edit option